 Federation broadens and deepens engagement in Jewish life to strengthen Jewish identity, foster dynamic connections with Israel, and care for all Jews in need.
 Federation carries out this mission by mobilizing resources, leaders, and organizations to address the community's most critical needs, creating profound impact locally, in Israel, and around the world.

-Guided by Jewish values and quest to be the "Most Welcoming Jewish Community in North America," Federation focuses on these following mission-driven initiatives:
+Guided by Jewish values and quest to be the "Most Welcoming Jewish Community in North America," Federation focuses on these priority areas: